Flid/adventofcode2017/README.md

 ## Advent Of Code 2017 solutiuons

 That's my approach to solve the [tasks](https://adventofcode.com/2017).
 It's not funny to use usual programming languages, so I decided to learn something new.
-I'll try to learn at least 5 languages, including something extream like FPGA development.
+I'd like to try at least 15 languages, including something extream like FPGA development.

 ## Languages used: